mimuki/halley/README.md

 - being able to reply is nice, but automatically setting the post privacy based on the original post would be nice

 - browsing your queued posts, and being able to easily reply/edit/delete them?

+- Some way of "remembering" your last viewed post, or jumping to the start of the last sync on launch?

 ## License